materialsproject/fireworks/docs/failures_tutorial.rst

 Normal operation
 ================

-Let's first introduce normal operation of a FireWork that prints ``starting``, sleeps for 10 seconds, and then prints ``ending``.
-The FireWork is completed successfully only if ``ending`` gets printed.
+Let's first introduce normal operation of a Firework that prints ``starting``, sleeps for 10 seconds, and then prints ``ending``.
+The Firework is completed successfully only if ``ending`` gets printed.

 #.
 Move to the ``failures`` tutorial directory on your FireServer::